economycomfort/dotfiles/README.md

 ## Description
 Collection of personal dotfiles for use on my own systems.
 Probably nothing terribly unique or exciting, but should set up a decent ZSH environment and include some usable configs for vim, tmux, and other utilities as I need them.

+Tested on MacOS Mojave and Debian Stretch using recent versions of ZSH.
+Not tested on BSD, but should work just fine.
+Cygwin?
+All bets are off, you monster.

 ## Components
 For now: